Germany's floods bring climate policy into focus in election year | DW | 16.07.2021

 When the storm and floods hit the west German states of North Rhine-Westphalia and Rhineland-Palatinate this week, Germany's top politicians were on the ground quickly.

-All three of the main parties' candidates to replace Angela Merkel as chancellor at this September's election dropped everything to go to the region — the center-right CDU's Armin Laschet,the Greens' Annalena Baerbock, and center-left SPD's Olaf Scholz.
+All three of the main parties' candidates to replace Angela Merkel as chancellor in this September's election dropped everything to go to the region — the center-right CDU's Armin Laschet,the Greens' Annalena Baerbock and center-left SPD's Olaf Scholz.

-Scientists have linked the extreme flooding to climate change.
-This has led to fresh scrutiny of the candidates' climate policies.
+Scientists have linked the extreme flooding to climate change, leading to fresh scrutiny of the candidates' climate policies.

-The current federal government is considering a coal phase-out for 2038 at the latest, out of consideration for the workers in opencast lignite mines.
-This is too late for the climate, environmental groups say.
-They point out that carbon emissions caused by coal production cause the warming of the atmosphere that directly leads to extreme weather events like this.
-The Greens want a coal phase-out by 2030.
+The current federal government is considering a coal phaseout for 2038 at the latest, out of consideration for the workers in opencast lignite mines.
+This is too late for the climate, environmental groups have said.
+They point out that carbon emissions caused by coal production have been linked to the warming of the atmosphere, directly leading to extreme weather events like the disastrous flooding.
+The Greens, for their part, want a coal phaseout by 2030.

 For Laschet, the topic is an emotional one: He nearly lost his cool on German TV channel WDR Thursday evening when asked about the coal phaseout by the host.

-"Excuse me, just because of a day like this, you do not change the policy," the chancellor candidate said; A sentence that may linger with him for a long time.
+"Excuse me, just because of a day like this, you do not change the policy," said the chancellor candidate — a response that may linger with him for a long time.

+Laschet, hoping to replace Merkel as chancellor, has been reluctant to speed up the phaseout of coal

-The coal phase-out is not the only contentious issue around climate policy.
-Germany and the EU have improved their climate targets; Germany wants to be climate-neutral by 2045.
+The coal phaseout is not the only contentious issue around climate policy.
+Germany and the EU have improved their climate targets; Germany wants to be carbon neutral by 2045.

-But all the parties in the Bundestag, with the exception of the right-wing populist Alternative for Germany (AfD), are committed to the requirement of the 2015 Paris Agreement not to let global warming increase by more than 1.5 degrees Celsius (59 degrees Fahrenheit) from 1990 levels.
+But all the parties in the Bundestag, with the exception of the right-wing populist Alternative for Germany (AfD), are committed to the requirements of the 2015 Paris Agreement not to let global warming increase by more than 1.5 degrees Celsius (2.7 degrees Fahrenheit) from 1990 levels.

-The AfD is largely alone with this opinion: Humans' responsibility for climate change and extreme weather events like the current one is no longer disputed by anyone in the established parties.
-The recent summers central Europe has seen have quietened mainstream naysayers: Hot days over a long period with hardly any cooling at night, along with heavier and more frequent rainfall.
+The AfD is largely alone with this opinion; human responsibility for climate change and extreme weather events is no longer disputed by anyone in the established parties.
+The recent extreme summer heat in Central Europe — hot days over a long period with hardly any cooling at night, along with heavier and more frequent rainfall — has quietened mainstream naysayers.

+Finance Minister Olaf Scholz (center, with Rhineland-Palatinate Premier Malu Dreyer left) has pledged fast aid

 In terms of concrete aid for those affected by the disaster, the government wants to be guided by the sums that were paid in 2013 after the floods on the Elbe and Danube, which added up to over €8 billion.
 As early as next Wednesday, Interior Minister Horst Seehofer hopes that the federal cabinet will pass a resolution to this effect.

-But in the current floods, smaller rivers also burst their banks and turned into raging rivers.
-In addition, deconstruction near rivers is not feasible for many of the affected small towns and villages.
-And the ever-increasing sealing of land prevents natural runoff.
+But in the current floods, smaller streams also burst their banks and became raging rivers.
+In addition, creating flood plains and removing buildings near rivers is not feasible for many of the affected small towns and villages.
+And ever-increasing urbanization is covering land in asphalt and concrete, preventing natural runoff.

 And if there is no reversal of the trend in sight, all parties may need to step up their game and rethink their approach to flood protection.